AleRiccardi/computer-vision-course/README.md

-# Computer-Vision-I
+# Computer Vision Course

 A list of exercises for the Computer Vision course.